 - A key risk is hardware failure.
 The server is configured with two hard disks and daily backup so that single disk failure is not catastrophic.
 Clients can be removed or added to the configuration seamlessly in case of failure.
-However other hardware failures (e.g., a network switch) would be catastrophic, at least until they can be replaced during the Reneal IEO visit the following year. - While provisions for security have been discussed with the schools, IT laboratory security is a concern.
-Site visits were encouraging in that a room dedicated to IT lab use was available.
+However other hardware failures (e.g., a network switch) would be catastrophic, at least until they can be replaced by Reneal IEO, either directly or through the ANM volunteers. - While provisions for security have been discussed with the schools, IT laboratory security is a concern.
+Site visits were encouraging in that a room dedicated to IT lab use was either already available or quickly identified.
 Laptops are advantageous in that they can be easily secured elsewhere. - Reneal IEO experience has been that once computers arrive on campus, there will be intense competition for use, including IT classes for students, teacher administrative tasks, and use by teachers of all subject areas for research and teaching.
 A process must be in place for IT lab scheduling to minimize conflicts in use. - The Linux user interface has been customized to look like Microsoft Windows®.
 However teachers that have some familiarity with Microsoft OS and applications will need to learn new skills.
-This risk will be mitigated by training sessions conducted by Reneal IEO for the teachers that will be done coincident with the installations.
+This risk will be mitigated by training sessions conducted by

+Reneal IEO for the teachers that will be done coincident with the installations, and by follow-up trainings conducted by ANM volunteers.